Westminster Shorter Catechism

 Q. 7.
 What are the decrees of God?

-The decrees of God are his eternal plan, according to the purpose of his will, by which, for his own glory, he has foreordained whatever comes to pass;[b] /yet in such a manner as to be in no way the author of sin. [a].
-Psa 33:11; Isa 14:24; Acts 2:23; Eph 1:11-12
+A. The decrees of God are his eternal purpose, according to the counsel of his will, whereby, for his own glory, he hath foreordained whatsoever comes to pass.

 Q. 8.
-How does God carry out his decrees?
+How doth God execute his decrees?

 Q. 9.
 What is the work of creation?